nvaccess/nvda/readme.md

 The archive will be placed in the output directory.

-To generate developer documentation, type:
+To generate the NVDA developer guide, type:

 ```
-scons devDocs
+scons developerGuide
 ```

-The developer docs will be placed in the `devDocs` folder in the output directory.
+The developer guide will be placed in the `devDocs` folder in the output directory.
+Note that the Python 3 sources of NVDA currently do not support building NVDA developer documentation using the `scons devDocs` command.

 To generate developer documentation for nvdaHelper (not included in the devDocs target):